 In Nature Connection we have core routines that we practice in all of our programs.
 These include sharing gratitude for the things we care about, wandering the land, and skill sharing to create an environment where it’s simple to relate to nature and those around you.
 It’s important to us to meet participants where they’re at, and make Nature Connection easy and accessible.
 We achieve this by sharing our passions as mentors, being open to playfulness, and by practicing flexibility to adapt to any situation.
 We hope to role model these behaviors to the teens in our program.

-These are our focus projects and themes for each month, subject to change depending on what’s available and the teens’ particular interests.
-We strongly encourage the teens to pursue what interests them and will do what we can to help them develop the skills that most appeal to them.
+Each week our mentors come prepared with activities that encourage excitement and involvement with nature’s many virtues.
+The activities and projects are subject to change depending on what’s available and the teens’ particular interests.
+We strongly encourage the teens to pursue what inspires them and we will do what we can to help them develop the skills that most appeal to them.

 This program will be held at the Botanical Gardens of Georgia.
 The Botanical Gardens offer a wide range of ecosystems to learn from.
 There will be two overnight camping trips in the program.
 We will provide delicious food for dinner and breakfast during these two campouts.
 We strive to source as much food locally and that is in season as much as possible in order to stay connected with the land and to our local community farmers.

 Our overnights are held on a beautiful 600 acre property in Oglethorpe County.
 Boulders and quarries draped in moss and resurrection fern, beaver trails surrounding the pond, creeks lined with vibrant violet flowers, a big field for playing and finding wild plants to eat, and miles and miles of trails to explore!